jarrodmillman/pose-stats/description.md

 involvement in community engagement activities.
-We will utilize our existing connections, and platforms created for, Scientific Python to engage that community, who very likely have shared interests, and ask them to help introduce us to statisticians, as well as developers and potential users of statistics software.
+We will utilize our existing connections, and platforms created for, Scientific Python to engage that community, who very likely have shared interests, and ask them to help introduce us to statisticians, as well as potential developers and users of statistical software in Python.

 # Intellectual Merit